 - Simmer the beans for only 45 minutes.

-The best way to serve the red beans and rice is with plain white rice.
+The best way to serve this red beans and rice dish is with plain white rice.
 I have tried it with brown rice (too muddy-tasting), basmati (too floral), and even quinoa (just.
 No).
 White rice doesn’t jockey for taste here, which is what we need.
 You want to serve this with a type of rice that will play a canvas to the masterpiece that is the red beans and rice.

 Use this recipe to make a batch of steamed White Rice.

-Can I make Creole Red Beans and Rice ahead?
+Can I Make Creole Red Beans and Rice Ahead?

 Prepare the Creole red beans and rice as instructed and transfer them to a food storage container.
 Freeze the beans for 2 months or refrigerate them for up to 3 days.